gwoodhouse/BottomNavigation/README.md

 `app:navShowCircleReveal="false"`

-Decide if you want a circular reveal effect on the background colour, or wether to simply switch colours.
+Decide if you want a circular reveal effect on the background colour, or whether to simply switch colours.

 ### BottomNavigationTabView